MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/network-protection.md

 ### Network protection: C2 detection and remediation

 In its initial form, ransomware is a commodity threat, pre-programmed and focused on limited, specific outcomes (for example, encrypting a computer).
-However, ransomware has evolved into a sophisticated threat that is human driven, adaptive, and focused on larger scale and more widespread outcomes; like holding an entire organization's assets or data for ransom.
+However, ransomware has evolved into a sophisticated threat that is human-driven, adaptive, and focused on larger scale and more widespread outcomes; like holding an entire organization's assets or data for ransom.

 Support for Command and Control (C2) is a key part of this ransomware evolution and is what enables these attacks to adapt to the environment they target.
 Breaking the link to the command-and-control infrastructure means stopping the progression of an attack to its next stage.